 One of the most obvious problems America has - and it's something we lead the world in - is obesity.
 We have more fat people per capita than any nation on earth.
 Research this.
 When you travel outside the country, and then return back through airports, it's very noticeable.
 And the ones who are traveling are often in better shape than those who don't!
 Whether you look at Europe or South America or Asia, and just focus on what you can see - the physical builds - it's very clear.
-There are so many studies that support this.
 And, as hard as it is for me to say this, it's easily one of the most embarrassing aspects of my homeland.
 And we do get laughed at.

 The way I see it, with all the repeated phrases like "better to fight them over there than here" and the consensus "thinking" that people over there don't know what they're doing, and wouldn't it be great if they became more like us....you know, that mentality that can be pervasive in a powerful country, an empire....is a great contributor towards our inability to see ourselves as others see us, and ultimately not change, and not fix the problem.
 This "bunker mentality" gets "massaged" into us from cradle to grave, and from various circles and by both major political parties .
 And being a Southerner, it's even more telling that we Southerners are the biggest of the bunch.
-We are, and statistics bear this out.
 This brings me to a big point: I was raised to believe that "our bodies are our temples" and I look at the depictions of Jesus - in scriptures and art - and see a strong, healthy figure.
-In my mind, this glaring contradiction is just as poignant and stinging as it would have been for those who rightly felt disillusioned in the Jim Crow South.
+If we're the most spiritual and following the right path, shouldn't we be in the best shape?

 The causes of obesity are complex and misunderstood, as are the "remedies" that are recommended.
 It's more than just overeating.